STORYTELLER AT HEART

 As I zig-zagged down that channel from civilization to wilderness, the sounds of the city receded.
 To pilot a kayak down whitewater, you have to not only be able to read the flow of the river but also be in the flow, ready to react to ever-changing conditions and obstacles.

 Over time, that run became such a big part of my life that when I founded this company I didn’t have to think twice about a name.

 Great storytelling involves being in the flow for both the creator and the consumer.
 Like kayaking, it’s a unique life experience where reality fades into the background and all that matters is what is happening in the present.
-Senses are heightened, engagement is singular, and rich, pleasurable memories are created.
+Senses are heightened, engagement is singular, and rich memories are created.

 Thanks for accompanying me on this journey through Z-Channel.
-We hope to work with you soon.
+Now, how can I help tell your story?